EvanHahn/evanhahn-dot-com/_posts/2014-07-25-express-static-deep-dive.md

 If nobody's edited *offensive.html*, then the file is exactly the same, and so is its ETag.
 Instead of sending *all the bytes* again, the server responds with an HTTP 304 status code (which means "not modified") and saves a bunch of bandwidth.

-But if we change *offensive.html*, then the server recalculates the ETag and sends a new one, and it has to send the new file.
+But if someone has *offensive.html*, then the file will have a different ETag, and so everything will be sent over the wire.

 Servers can recalculate ETags however they please, often by using a checksum or hash function or whatever you want to call it.
 For your reference, Express (*send*, really) uses the MD5 hash function, because those rarely have collisions and are fast to calculate.

 By default, the static middleware has ETags enabled.
-It'll set the ETag header (unless you set them sometime beforehand).
+It'll set the ETag header (unless you set them sometime beforehand, which I wouldn't recommend).
 To disable it, you can do something like this:

     app.use(express.static(myStaticPath, {
       etag: false
     }))

-You might not want this for a few reasons:
+You might want to disable ETags for a few reasons:

 1. You don't want *any* kind of caching, even of static files.
-This caching is pretty reliable, though, so don't worry about that.
+This caching is pretty reliable, though, so that shouldn't really be a concern.
 1. You want strong ETags; *send* only supports weak ones.
 If you don't know what these are, you probably don't need strong ETags.
 1. You don't trust Express's implementation for some weird reason.
 Maybe you're worried about rare MD5 hash collisions?